RobotecAI/ros2cs/README-WINDOWS.md

 - Clone this project.
 - Source your ROS2 installation (`C:\dev\ros2_foxy\local_setup.ps1`)
-- Pull required repositories (`get_repos.ps1`)
+- Navigate to the top project folder and pull required repositories (`get_repos.ps1`)
   - You can run script with `--get-custom-messages` argument to fetch extra messages from `custom_messages.repos` file.
+  - It will use `vcstool` to download required ROS2 packages.
+By default, this will get repositories as set in `${ROS_DISTRO}`.
 - Build package (`build.ps1`)
+  - It invokes `colcon_build` with `--merge-install` argument to simplify libraries installat
   - You can build tests by adding `--with-tests` argument

-For more in-depth build instructions please refer to [Ros2 For Unity](https://github.com/RobotecAI/ros2-for-unity) repository.
+- To test your build please check main readme [Testing section](README.md#testing)

 ### Standalone version (Windows)